anjalibajaj23318/Task-Manager/README.md

 ```
 npx create-next-app@latest

-This will ask for few commands which will ask you to download some features
+This will ask for few commands which will ask you to download some features:(As per new Next.js Update)
 1. What is your project named? task-manager
 2. Would you like to use TypeScript with this project?
 No
 3. Would you like to use ESLint with this project? › No